David Tennant as Alexander Litvinenko: first look of Doctor Who actor in new ITV drama - when is it out?

 The four part series will be released later this year on the soon-to-be launched ITV streaming service ITVX

-In December of this year, ITVX is set to launch its four part series Litvinenko, starring David Tennant as Alexander Litvinenko, the former Russian Federal Security Services and KGB officer, whose death in 2006 triggered one of the biggest investigations in the history of the Metropolitan Police.
+In December of last year year, ITVX launched its four part series Litvinenko, starring David Tennant as Alexander Litvinenko, the former Russian Federal Security Services and KGB officer, whose death in 2006 triggered one of the biggest investigations in the history of the Metropolitan Police.

 As part of the filming for the upcoming drama, Tennant and the team behind the series recreated the iconic picture of Litvinenko in his hospital bed which made international headlines shortly before he died from Polonium-210 poisoning.